HackBulgaria/NodeJS-1/week5/2-Linking-Accounts/README.md

 ## Problems to solve

 Should you have an independent User model and just link facebook and twitter account models to it or use one of the two as a "master" account and just link the second one?

+## Making it more beautiful

+There are social login bootstrap buttons here - http://lipis.github.io/bootstrap-social/ - you can use them.